adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 ```
 ### Prometheus Engine

-Before the engine can be installed into Docker we need to provide our own custom yml configuration file that specifies how the Prometheus engine will scrape metrics from the pushgateway.
+Before the engine can be installed into Docker we need to provide our own custom yml configuration file that specifies how the Prometheus engine will scrape metrics from either the pushgateway or directly from Interlok.

+#### If you're using the pushgateway method;

 The first step is to retrieve the IP address of the pushgateway container.
 We do that by first getting the name of the pushgateway container with __docker ps__ and using that name we can find the IP address of that container using __docker network inspect bridge__  as shown below.

 ```
 C:\>docker ps